Chapter 21

 1. He has not denied at that time that it had been made.

-2. With these things having been announced, therefore, you have known that he
+2. With these things having been announced, therefore, you have

 was an enemy.